CESNET/etlog/doc/notes.md

 ### Network setup

+Application is running by unprivileged user, so he cant bind standard http and https port.
+Instead ports 8080 and 8443 are used.
 Automatic port redirection to ports 8080 and 8443 is provided through iptables:
 Persistence of rules is ensured by iptables-persistent debian package:
 ```